 Richard Wagamese’s Indian Horse takes its title from the protagonist Saul Indian Horse’s family name, so it’s no surprise that family (and the traditions that families preserve) is one of the book’s central themes.
 Saul Indian Horse is a member of the Fish Clan, an Indigenous Canadian tribe that lives near the Winnipeg River.
 Saul’s family has always been influential in the Fish Clan.
-Saul’s great-grandfather, Slanting Sky, was a shaman—an important healer…(read full theme analysis)
+Saul’s great-grandfather, Slanting Sky, was a shaman—an important healer…read analysis of Family and Tradition

 In 1994, the United Nations defined cultural genocide as “Any action which has the aim or effect of depriving [an ethnic group] of their integrity as distinct peoples, or of their cultural values or ethnic identities.”
 By this definition, 20th century Canadian laws and government policies qualify as one of the most flagrant and destructive cultural genocides of modern times.
-For more than a century, the Canadian government officially required all Indigenous Canadian children to…(read full theme analysis)
+For more than a century, the Canadian government officially required all Indigenous Canadian children to…read analysis of Cultural Genocide

 In Indian Horse, Saul Indian Horse experiences many different forms and degrees of racial prejudice.
 There’s the racism implicit in his being kidnapped, sent to St. Jerome’s, and forbidden from speaking his own native tongue—i.e., the suggestion that his entire society is inferior to white Canadian society.
 Then there’s the condescending racism of sports journalists who call him a “crazy redskin” and other belittling terms, even when they’re praising his prowess.
-Saul experiences a…(read full theme analysis)
+Saul experiences a…read analysis of Racism and Prejudice

 In Indian Horse, Saul Indian Horse experiences countless tragedies and setbacks.
 But there are also many scenes—usually intense, lyrically written, and very brief—during which he seems to escape tragedy momentarily.
 One might use the word transcendence to describe the experience of escaping tragic or traumatic circumstances, especially when the experience takes on a mystical or religious form.
 It’s impossible to understand Saul fully without understanding the role transcendence plays in his life.